Verity & Verity LLC Has $26.75 Million Stake in Microsoft Co. (NASDAQ:MSFT)

-Verity & Verity LLC decreased its holdings in shares of Microsoft Co.
-(NASDAQ:MSFT) by 1.2% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Verity & Verity LLC lessened its stake in Microsoft Co.
+(NASDAQ:MSFT) by 1.2% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 80,080 shares of the software giant’s stock after selling 941 shares during the period.
-Microsoft accounts for about 4.0% of Verity & Verity LLC’s holdings, making the stock its largest holding.
-Verity & Verity LLC’s holdings in Microsoft were worth $26,747,000 at the end of the most recent quarter.
+Microsoft comprises about 4.0% of Verity & Verity LLC’s holdings, making the stock its largest holding.
+Verity & Verity LLC’s holdings in Microsoft were worth $26,747,000 as of its most recent filing with the Securities and Exchange Commission.

-Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
-Intersect Capital LLC raised its position in Microsoft by 0.3% during the 3rd quarter.
-Intersect Capital LLC now owns 96,292 shares of the software giant’s stock valued at $27,147,000 after purchasing an additional 303 shares during the last quarter.
-PGGM Investments raised its position in Microsoft by 9.0% during the 3rd quarter.
-PGGM Investments now owns 2,206,086 shares of the software giant’s stock valued at $621,940,000 after purchasing an additional 182,243 shares during the last quarter.
-Scholtz & Company LLC raised its position in Microsoft by 2.3% during the 2nd quarter.
-Scholtz & Company LLC now owns 102,251 shares of the software giant’s stock valued at $27,700,000 after purchasing an additional 2,338 shares during the last quarter.
-Papp L Roy & Associates raised its position in Microsoft by 9.8% during the 2nd quarter.
-Papp L Roy & Associates now owns 144,701 shares of the software giant’s stock valued at $39,200,000 after purchasing an additional 12,871 shares during the last quarter.
-Finally, Bickling Financial Services Inc. raised its position in shares of Microsoft by 7.3% in the 2nd quarter.
-Bickling Financial Services Inc. now owns 7,114 shares of the software giant’s stock worth $1,927,000 after acquiring an additional 487 shares in the last quarter.
-69.05% of the stock is owned by institutional investors and hedge funds.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+Syverson Strege & Co bought a new position in Microsoft during the 3rd quarter valued at approximately $72,000.
+Yale University bought a new position in Microsoft during the 2nd quarter valued at approximately $110,000.
+Strategic Asset Management LLC bought a new position in Microsoft during the 3rd quarter valued at approximately $168,000.
+Advanced Research Investment Solutions LLC raised its position in Microsoft by 914.3% during the 3rd quarter.
+Advanced Research Investment Solutions LLC now owns 639 shares of the software giant’s stock valued at $180,000 after purchasing an additional 576 shares during the last quarter.
+Finally, Lake Point Wealth Management raised its position in Microsoft by 11.6% during the 3rd quarter.
+Lake Point Wealth Management now owns 666 shares of the software giant’s stock valued at $188,000 after purchasing an additional 69 shares during the last quarter.
+69.05% of the stock is owned by institutional investors.

 NASDAQ MSFT opened at $314.04 on Friday.
 The business’s fifty day moving average price is $333.47 and its 200-day moving average price is $305.92.
 The stock has a market capitalization of $2.36 trillion, a price-to-earnings ratio of 35.13, a PEG ratio of 3.06 and a beta of 0.86.
 The company has a debt-to-equity ratio of 0.33, a current ratio of 2.16 and a quick ratio of 2.12.
 Microsoft Co. has a 1-year low of $212.03 and a 1-year high of $349.67.